thladnik/vxpy/README.md

 ## Requirements

-`vxPy` has been tested on Windows 10 and Ubuntu 20.04 LTS.
+`vxPy` has been tested on Windows 10 and Ubuntu 20.04 and 22.04 LTS.
 It requires Python 3.8 or higher.

 ## Installation